Debug with SSH

 CircleCI gives you the option to access all jobs via SSH.
 Read our blog post on debugging CI/CD pipelines with SSH.

 When you log in with SSH, you are running an interactive login shell.
-You may be running the command on top of the directory where the command failed the first time, or you may be running the command from the directory one level up from where the command failed (e.g. ~/project/
+You may be running the command on top of the directory where the command failed the first time, or you may be running the command from the directory one level up from where the command failed (for example, ~/project/

 or ~/